 Have a look at our guide to the best things to do in Kalispell, which is a convenient place to base yourself when visiting Glacier National Park.

 2. Yellowstone National Park

-Yellowstone is another bucket list must-see park for many travellers.
+Yellowstone is another bucket list must-see park for many travelers.
 While the majority of the park lies in Wyoming, there are three entrances to the park in Montana.
 And just getting to these entrances via car is noteworthy.

 Cooke City.
 This entrance is only open in the summer when the Cooke City Highway and Pass are cleared of snow for the season.
-Drive up to 10,000 feet for breath-taking views of the Beartooth Mountains before reaching this small town and the entrance to Yellowstone.
+Drive up to 10,000 feet for breathtaking views of the Beartooth Mountains before reaching this small town and the entrance to Yellowstone.
 A bonus is that this entrance tends to be a little quieter than the others.